Incidentallyb/vector/content/messages/z-score-pre-3-feedback.md

   - init|start|bio|biobank|pigs|step|mice|score|two-extras

 choices:
-    - score|Submit
+  - feedback|Yes, submit proposal
 ---
-Submit your proposal for feedback.
+Ok, are you ready to submit your proposal for feedback?